neogcamp/mockBee/website/docs/api/apps/project-management.md

 # Archives Routes

-The following Routes are relating to Labels.
+The following Routes are relating to Archives.
 These are Privately accessible routes.

 ### 1. GET `/api/archives`